Volkswagen ID.4 Review & Prices

 Electric range, charging and tax

-The Volkswagen ID4 can be had with either a 52kWh or 77kWh battery, with ranges from 222 miles to 351 miles.
+The Volkswagen ID4 can be had with either a 58kWh or 77kWh battery, with range varying from 268 miles to 351 miles.
 The various combinations are called Pure, Pro, Pro 4Motion and GTX.

-The Pure option comes with a 52kWh battery pack, it will do up to 224 miles on a charge.
-Charging from 0-100% will take seven and a half hours using a 7.4kW home wall box, and if you can find a 110kW public charger it will take just 38 minutes to get from 0% to 80%.
+The Pure option comes with a 58kWh battery pack, it will do up to 268 miles on a charge.
+Charging from 0-100% will take eight and a half hours using a 7.4kW home wall box, and if you can find a fast enough public charger it will take just 26 minutes to get from 0% to 80%.

-Pro models get a larger 77kWh battery 351 miles in rear-wheel drive guise.
-With a 7.4kw wall box it will take 12 hours to get you from zero to fully charged.
+Pro models get a larger 77kWh battery for 351 miles in rear-wheel drive guise.
+With a 7.4kw wall box it will take 12 hours to get you from zero to fully charged, and 30 minutes on a rapid charge.

 Pro 4Motion uses the same 77kWh battery but adds an additional electric motor to the front axle making it all-wheel drive, and the range drops slightly to 325 miles.
 The range-topping GTX trim uses the same 77kWh battery but gets a power boost, and can travel up to 321 miles on a charge.

-All ID4 models make for great company cars as they fall into the minimum Benefit-in-Kind band, while ‘Essential’ models and the Pure Match come in under the luxury car supplement threshold for vehicle excise duty.
-All other models will be subject to an extra tax between years two-to-six.
+All ID4 models make for great company cars as they fall into the minimum Benefit-in-Kind band, while all models - bar the GTX - come in under the £50,000 luxury car supplement threshold for vehicle excise duty.

 Safety and security